 How Joint Custody Will Affect Your Time with Your Child

 Joint custody gives each parent equal input in major decisions affecting the child’s welfare.
 This includes matters like education, living arrangements and medical care.
 Joint custody doesn’t, however, mean that each parent will have equal time with the child.
-If you are concerned about securing fair and adequate time with your child after a divorce, speak with a Dallas joint custody attorney from the Law Office of Julie Johnson about how best to protect your rights.
+If you are concerned about securing fair and adequate time with your child after a divorce, speak with a Dallas joint custody attorney from The Texas Divorce Lawyer about how best to protect your rights.

 Protecting Yourself with the All-Important Parenting Plan